-Relocating to France certainly sounds like the opportunity of a lifetime, but living in the land of wine and cheese also comes with drawbacks, just as it comes with benefits.
+While relocating to France may be the opportunity of a lifetime, living in the land of wine and cheese comes with drawbacks as well as benefits.

-It’s very important to educate yourself about the pros and cons of moving to France before you board the plane.
+Expats are advised to educate themselves about the pros and cons of moving to France before they board the plane.

 Accommodation in France

-The biggest decision most expats moving to France need to make is choosing to live in the countryside or the city.
-The countryside offers large pieces of land, smaller community living and the opportunity to set up home in more spacious houses.
-City living means public transportation is always close at hand, as well as grocery, shopping, hospitals and more.
+The biggest decision expats moving to France will need to make is whether to live in the countryside or in the city.
+The countryside offers large areas of land, community living and more spacious houses.
+City living means that public transportation is always close at hand, as well as groceries, shopping, hospitals and more.

-No matter where you, it’s easy to find options.
-Most real estate agencies have property listings displayed on their windows and on their web sites.
-Some real estate agents might not be fluent in the English language, but they will do their best to communicate and find lodging that meets your needs.
+Expats should find plenty of accommodation options no matter where in France they are.
+Most real estate agencies have property listings displayed in their windows and on their web sites.
+Some real estate agents might not be fluent in the English language, but they will do their best to communicate and find suitable lodging options.

-Alternatively, a simple Internet search can provide listings advertising available apartments, houses or room share options (including furnished or unfurnished).
-Many French web sites have an easily translatable English option.
+Alternatively, a simple Internet search can provide listings of available apartments, houses or room share options (including furnished or unfurnished).
+Many French websites offer a translated English version.

-Not to mention, bed and breakfasts and holiday rentals in many areas offer long-term stays, which are helpful while looking for permanent residence.
+Many bed-and-breakfasts and holiday rentals also offer long-term stays, which are helpful while looking for permanent residence.

-The majority of apartments and houses in France are much older.
-While charming, they can lack proper insulation, have smaller rooms and often only one bathroom.
+Most apartments and houses in France are very old.
+While charming, they can lack proper insulation, have small rooms and contain only one bathroom.
 It’s not uncommon to find apartments or houses without light fixtures or kitchen appliances.
-Although some places will offer furnished kitchens and up-to-date features, these places are more expensive and harder to find.
+Although some places will offer furnished kitchens and up-to-date features, these are more expensive and harder to find.

 Lifestyle in France

-It’s true the French enjoy 1 to 2 hour lunches every day, as well as ample coffee breaks.
-Most stores close during lunch, around 6 or 7 for the evening and all day on Sunday.
-While this can be frustrating for many expats used to living a fast-paced life, it doesn’t take long to adjust to a slower rhythm of living.
-There is a higher importance placed on family, and soon you’ll enjoy spending Sundays with loved ones or eating lunch together at home every day.
+The French enjoy one- to two-hour lunches every day, as well as ample coffee breaks.
+Most stores close during lunch, between 6pm and 7pm for the evening and all day on Sunday.
+While this can be frustrating for expats used to living a fast-paced life, it doesn’t take long to adjust to the slower rhythm.
+Great importance is placed on family, and soon new arrivals will soon enjoy spending Sundays with loved ones at home.

-Relocating to France includes various responsibilities, like opening a bank account, changing a driver’s license or dealing with visa paperwork.
+Relocating to France involves various responsibilities, like opening a bank account, changing a driver’s license or dealing with visa paperwork.

-France is well known for being a nation with one of the highest number of paid vacation days.
-Every six or seven weeks schools have a holiday for one week, which allows families to more easily enjoy vacation together.
-Although, it means that most of the country takes their vacation the same two to three weeks in mid-July, and thus planning ahead is a necessity.
+France is known for being a country with one of the highest number of paid vacation days.
+Schools enjoy a week-long holiday every six or seven weeks, which allows families to enjoy a break together.
+Expats should keep in mind that most of the country takes their vacation during the same period in mid-July, and planning ahead is a necessity.

-Most cities offer a comprehensive bus system, metro or tram with very reasonable prices.
-Not to mention, France also has lots of regional airports and train stations to help you move about within Europe.
+Most cities offer a comprehensive bus, metro or tram system with very reasonable prices.
+France also has a number of regional airports and train stations to help expats travel within Europe.

 Expats relocating to rural France should note that they will likely need a car.
-In the countryside there might be a bus that goes to a neighbouring city one or two times a day, but for the most part, a vehicle will be required to do even the simplest of tasks.
+A bus may go to a neighbouring city once or twice a day, but, for the most part, a vehicle will be required for even the simplest of tasks.

-Furthermore, since France is a large wine producing country, wine is a very integral part of French life.
-Both lunch and dinner can include a glass of wine or bottled shared among friends.
-Local wineries and grocery stores offer a variety of good wines at a range for prices.
+Furthermore, since France is a large wine-producing country, it is an integral part of French life.
+Both lunch and dinner normally include a glass of wine or a bottle shared among friends.
+Local wineries and grocery stores offer a variety of excellent wines at a range of prices.

 Cost of living in France

-Many staples in France such as fuel, food and clothes are very expensive.
-The value added tax applied to most goods and services, and is quite high at 19.6 percent.
+Many staples in France, such as fuel, food and clothes, are very expensive.
+Value added tax is applied to most goods and services, which is quite high at 19.6 percent.
 This tax adds considerable cost to a large purchase, like a car.
-Rent and home prices, depending on the area of France in which you are living, can also be quite high (Paris and the south of France are notorious for their high rents).
+Rent and home prices can also be quite high, depending on the area (Paris and the south of France are notorious for high rent).

-While there are lots of options for getting around France, they are not all cheap.
+While there are many options for getting around France, they are not all cheap.
 The TGV, or high-speed train, going in and out of Paris is quite pricey.
-Toll roads throughout France are also expensive, with some roads and bridges costing more than 30 Euros for a single trip.
+Toll roads throughout France are also expensive, with some roads and bridges costing more than 30 EUR for a single trip.

 Kids in France

 There are many options for caring for young children in France; however, they can be pricey and competitive.
-The most common form of care is a nursery.
-They offer full-time and part time care; however, there are long waiting lists for nurseries all across France.
-Most people advise to put your name on a list the day you learn you are pregnant.
-Alternatively, expats may want to consider an “Assistant Maternelle”, a state licensed caregiver that accepts up to four children in her home; prices for these service providers tend to be even more expensive, and can change at any given time.
+The most common form of care is a nursery, which usually offers full-time and part time care.
+However, nurseries across throughout France normally have considerably waiting lists and most people suggest registering soon after falling pregnant.
+Alternatively, expats may want to consider an assistant maternelle, a state-licenced caregiver that accepts up to four children in her home.
+These tend to be expensive and costs can change at any time.